 After accurately cutting out a pattern, the easiest way to assure that pattern pieces will fit together is to make sure your seam allowances are accurate.
 Teaching yourself to watch a seam guide and not the moving sewing machine needle will help maintain consistent seams allowances.

 - Seam guide

 - Sewing gauge

-When you are sewing curves it is essential to have a turning point which is directly horizontal to the machine needle.
+When you are sewing curves, it is essential to have a turning point that is directly horizontal to the machine needle.
 To set this point, set the sewing gauge directly behind the needle, setting the end of the gauge even with the edge of the seam guide.
 Draw a line along the edge of the gauge.
-The mark at the edge of the seam guide, is where you need to line up the fabric as you sew a curve.
+The mark at the edge of the seam guide is where you need to line up the fabric as you sew a curve.